 That influence began back in 1935, when The Family was founded by Norwegian immigrant and evangelical preacher Abraham Vereide.
 Vereide drifted through the difficult years of the Great Depression, eventually embracing the idea that the best way to help the down and out was to focus on the rich and powerful – hoping for a kind of “trickle down” effect 45 years before the era of Ronald Reagan.

 Religious revival was the key to pulling the country out of its economic doldrums, not social programs, Vereide believed.
+Roosevelt’s agenda, Vereide began to argue, was the vanguard of a communistic system.

 Vereide’s fortunes improved along with the nation’s during the war years.
 Increasingly, his name was linked to the rich and the powerful, with an emphasis on members of Congress.
 President Dwight D. Eisenhower endorsed Vereide’s ministry in the mid 1950s.